-Minimum requirement 6 GCSEs at C/4 or above including English.
+Minimum requirement 6 GCSEs at 4 or above including English.
 A significant part of the Media A Level is coursework.
 This requires a good deal of independent study and should be taken into consideration alongside other A Level choices.
+Whilst a GCSE in Media Studies is not a prerequisite, this is a useful foundation for success in Media A Level.